GitLab Time Tracking in One Click

-Labels are mapped to the tags existing in the Tmetric account.
-If the Allow creating tags on a fly option is enabled in the Tmetric account then the labels are automatically created.
+Labels are mapped to the tags existing in the TMetric workspace.
+If the Allow creating tags on a fly option is enabled in the TMetric workspace then the labels are automatically created.

 3. Edit time entry, if necessary

 A time entry with an external task can be edited.
-You can edit the name of the task, project, and labels without losing a link to the GitLab issue.
+You can edit the name of the task, change a project and labels without losing a link to the GitLab issue.